tnzpv/attr_from_objectname/README.md

 Objects are filtered by a regular expression search.
 It handles all mesh objects in blender file (even in groups).
-However, attributes overrides are not persistent with objects linked.
+However, attributes overrides are not persistent with linked objects.